Jamiat Ulema-e-Islam – F: United JUI

-Split into JUI (F) and JUI-S
+Split into JUI–F and JUI–S

 During the 1980s, the JUI supported some of General Zia ul Haq's policies, including his anti-Soviet Jihad in Afghanistan.
 Additionally, official patronage and financial support for madrassas during the Zia years allowed the JUI to build thousands of madrassas, especially in the NWFP (now KPK), which were instrumental in the formation of the Taliban.
 At the same time the JUI was distrustful of Zia's close ties with the Jamaat-e-Islami and joined the anti-Zia and PPP-led Movement for the Restoration of Democracy (MRD).

-Following the death of Mufti Mehmood Ahmed in 1980s, This dual relationship with Zia's regime eventually led to a split in the party which came to be divided into the JUI (F), headed by Maulana Fazal-ur-Rehman and the JUI-S headed by Samiul Haq, who supported Zia and was a member in his parliament, the Majlis-e-Shura.
+Following the death of Mufti Mehmood Ahmed in 1980s, This dual relationship with Zia's regime eventually led to a split in the party which came to be divided into the JUI–F, headed by Maulana Fazal-ur-Rehman and the JUI-S headed by Samiul Haq, who supported Zia and was a member in his parliament, the Majlis-e-Shura.

-JUI (F) renamed to JUI
+JUI–F renamed to JUI

-However, after the assassination of JUI-S chief Samiul Haq in 2018, the activities of his faction gradually died down.
-This lead Moulana Fazal-ur-Rehman to successfully plead before Election Commission of Pakistan (ECP) to get his JUI (F) faction renamed as JUI in March 2019.
+However, after the assassination of JUI-S chief Samiul Haq in 2018, the activities of his faction continued but gradually died down.
+This led Fazal-ur-Rehman to successfully plead before Election Commission of Pakistan (ECP) to get his JUI–F faction renamed as JUI in March 2019.

 Madrassas

-Over the years the JUI-S has maintained that it is more committed to enforcing Sharia in the country than the JUI (F) faction.
-JUI-S influence is largely restricted to a few districts of Khyber Pakhtunkhwa (KPK), whereas the JUI (F) is predominant in the Pashtun areas of Balochistan and KPK.
+Over the years the JUI-S has maintained that it is more committed to enforcing Sharia in the country than the JUI–F faction.
+JUI-S influence is largely restricted to a few districts of Khyber Pakhtunkhwa (KPK), whereas the JUI–F is predominant in the Pashtun areas of Balochistan and KPK.

 Both factions of the JUI have a large network of madrassas and mosques that provide the main basis for its religious activism and politics.
 The two JUIs run over 65 percent of all madrassas in Pakistan.
-About 30,000 Afghan students from JUI-controlled madrassas (both JUI (F) and JUI-S) in Pakistan joined the Taliban movement in Afghanistan.
+About 30,000 Afghan students from JUI-controlled madrassas (both JUI–F and JUI–S) in Pakistan joined the Taliban movement in Afghanistan.

-JUI party workers and leaders are mostly products of the madrassa system, although the JUI (F) has often fielded candidates from a mainstream educational background.
+JUI party workers and leaders are mostly products of the madrassa system, although the JUI–F has often fielded candidates from a mainstream educational background.
 Both JUI factions have backed other India focused Deobandi militant groups, particularly the Harkat-ul-Mujahideen and its offshoot, the Jaish-e-Mohammad, with JUI madrassas providing recruits for them.
 They are closely associated with the Taliban in Afghanistan.
 The Taliban movement was reportedly started by graduates of JUI seminaries.
 Samiul Haq (of the JUI-S) is the leader of the Darul Uloom Haqqania madrassa in Akora Khattak, from where many of the top leaders of Taliban commanders and leaders graduated.
-In contrast to Maulana Samiul Haq and his JUI-S openly supporting militarism, the JUI (F) has a policy of not supporting militant activity and of promoting multi-party electoral politics.
+In contrast to Maulana Samiul Haq and his JUI-S openly supporting militarism, the JUI–F has a policy of not supporting militant activity and of promoting multi-party electoral politics.